Junkyard (band)

-Junkyard is an American heavy metal band formed in 1987 in Los Angeles, with members previously in Minor Threat, Big Boys, Decry, and Dag Nasty.
+Junkyard is an American heavy hard rock band formed in 1987 in Los Angeles, with members previously in Minor Threat, Big Boys, Decry, and Dag Nasty.
 The band drew comparisons with Guns N' Roses (which, like Junkyard, signed with Geffen Records).

 History

 Origins

 The original lineup of the band included several members who were not a part of the group by the time they began recording.
 Max Gottlieb was the original guitarist and songwriter, and the original drummer was Johnny Hell and skateboarder Tony Alva was also briefly in the band.
 After these two left the group, the lineup stabilized around lead singer David Roach, guitarist Chris Gates, bassist Clay Anthony and drummer Patrick Muzingo.
 Brian Baker (guitar; ex-Dag Nasty/Minor Threat), joined the band just prior to the recording of the first album.
 Although the band was heavily influenced by Southern rock, Baker had told Sounds, "I hate the concept.
 I like that music, but I'm not into the rebel flag or the throwing up in your pickup truck."

 The band was signed by Geffen Records in January 1988, with a self-titled Tom Werman-produced debut album issued in 1989, described by AllMusic as incorporating "elements of Southern rock, boogie-woogie, and AC/DCism into one compact sound."
 The album featured the singles "Hollywood" and "Simple Man" and featured several unnamed studio musicians.
 This album was followed two years later by Sixes, Sevens & Nines, produced by Ed Stasium and featuring contributions from Steve Earle.
 Anthony left the band shortly before the release of the second album amid drug problems, to be replaced by Todd Muscat (brother of Faster Pussycat guitarist Brent Muscat).
 The band was dropped by Geffen in 1992, with a third album recorded but not released, and disbanded shortly afterwards.
 The unreleased third album was subsequently issued as XXX and The Joker.